LestevMisha/FlexGridify/README.md

 - **dynamicHeight**: (boolean) — If true, the grid items' height adjusts dynamically based on their content.
 - **breakpointSelector**: (string) — CSS selector to determine breakpoint based on element width.
 - **breakpointCallback**: (function) — Callback function executed when a breakpoint is reached.
+- **dragAndDrop**: (boolean) — Enables drag-and-drop functionality for children within the FlexGridify if set to true.
+- **dndAnimate**: (object) — Defines the animation properties to apply when an item is dragged or hovered over.

 ## Methods